carolyn-hanrahan/Ecogen_Metagenomics_Project/Ecogen_Group_Project_Notebook.md

   - Cutoff of 180 to 10,000
 - Preliminary results: sampling location on the plant was more influential of a factor than treatment type (fertilizer)
 - Next steps...
+  - Alter rarefaction metrics
   - Pick the most abundant taxa and examine at the genus level... or identify phylums of bacteria that are most interesting
   - ANCOMBC package to look for statistical significance.
-This program will tell which taxa/ASVs are statistically different between the treatment groups
+This program will tell which taxa/ASVs are statistically different between the treatment groups [if time allows]
+  - Use Shannon's diversity rather than other diversity metric

+Meet to work on writeup tomorrow: 1:30 PM!
+Wednesday: examine specific taxa